nuxeo/nuxeo-drive/nuxeo-drive-client/nxdrive/data/icons/README.md

 ## Graphist Work

-Note: Use a base size of 256x256 pixels.
+Note: Use a base size of 256x256 pixels if nothing specified.

 - app_icon.svg
 - systray_asleep.svg